zhou13/gpurun/README.md

 ## Overview

 `gpurun` is a sophisticated command-line tool designed to simplify GPU resource management and scheduling jobs on a single machine for machine learning, data science, and computational tasks.
-It provides intelligent GPU allocation, concurrency control, and seamless integration with CUDA-enabled applications using `CUDA_VISIBLE_DEVICES`.
+It provides intelligent GPU allocation, concurrency control, and seamless integration with CUDA applications using `CUDA_VISIBLE_DEVICES`.
 It is inspired by the `sem` tool from GNU parallel.

 ### Why Use GPU Runner?

 Imagine you are on an 8-GPU machine, and you want to run 100 inference jobs.
 You want to run them in parallel.
 Each job needs 2 GPUs and each GPU can only run three jobs at a time to avoid GPU memory overflow.
 You think you need a cluster scheduler like `sbatch` but for a single machine on GPUs.
-In this case, GPU Runner is the perfect solution for you!
+If this is your problem, GPU Runner is the perfect solution for you!

 **Think of GPU Runner as a local GPU scheduler that intelligently coordinates job execution, preventing memory overflow and maximizing computational efficiency.**

 ## 🌟 Key Features

+- **Flexible GPU Allocation**: Automatically assign jobs to GPUs with `CUDA_VISIBLE_DEVICES`
 - **Simple Interface**: Minimalistic command-line interface
-- **Flexible GPU Allocation**: Automatically assign GPUs to jobs with `CUDA_VISIBLE_DEVICES`
 - **Concurrent Job Management**: Limit and control GPU usage across multiple jobs
+- **Automatic GPU Detection**: Automatically identifies available GPUs
+- **GNU Parallel Compatibility**: Easy to be used with GNU parallel
 - **Session-based Locking**: Prevent GPU contention between different computational tasks
-- **Automatic GPU Detection**: Automatically identifies available GPUs

 ## Installation